mondeepskz/Task-Organizer/README.md

 # Task-Organizer
 A website to add and manage daily tasks.
-Made with React
+Made with React.js